nuejs/www/docs2/tutorials/build-a-simple-blog.md

 ## Add headers and footers
-Next we stop fooling around and turn our blog to something more serious.
-We start by adding headers and footers by creating a file called `layout.html` on the project root and edit it as follows:
+Next, we stop fooling around and turn our blog into something more serious.
+We start by adding headers and footers by creating a file called `layout.html` on the project root and editing it as follows:

 ```
 <!-- global header -->